UPPMAX/programming_formalisms/docs/literature/README.md

 .                     | Time to market decreased by 25%
 .                     | Incident resolution time decreased by 40%
 .                     | Transparent communication channels
-Automated testing     | Test execution speed increasedby 35% .                     | Defect detection increased by 18%
+Automated testing     | Test execution speed increased by 35% .                     | Defect detection increased by 18%
 Security automation   | Security vulnerabilities decreased by 30% .                     | response time decreased by 50%
-Agile transformation  | The development cycle decreasedby 25% .                     | Project success rates increased by 18%
+Agile transformation  | The development cycle decreased by 25% .                     | Project success rates increased by 18%

 <!-- markdownlint-enable MD013 -->